fdeblasio/pokeemerald-expansion/notes.md

         - else trainer name = Tom species = SPHEAL
     - FRLG overworld sprites have a weird palette
         - This includes Brock for Arnold in Rustboro
-- Komala gets special properties for Snore (like Hypno with Hypnosis) or a signature move that's a stronger Snore?
 - Similar to some cats getting a boost in Cats, boost Luvdisc and Alomomola?
     - Boost Chatot/Squawkabilly too?
 - Update surf/fish encounters